WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 The "manifest" section records a single URL identifying the manifest of the bundle.
 The URL MUST refer to a resource with representations contained in the bundle itself.

-The bundle can contain multiple representations at this URL, and the client is expected to content-negotiate for the best one.
-For example, a client might select the one matching an `accept` header of `application/manifest+json` ({{appmanifest}}) and an `accept-language` header of `es-419`.

 Many bundles have a choice between identifying their manifest in this section or in their primary resource, especially if that resource is an HTML file.